Village of the Damned (1995 film): Plot

-The people and animals of the sleepy coastal town of Midwich in Marin County, California fall asleep at a 10 AM "blackout" and regain consciousness at 4 PM.
+The people and animals of the sleepy fictional coastal town of Midwich in Marin County, California, fall asleep at a 10 AM "blackout" and regain consciousness at 4 PM.
 Following the blackout, ten women of child-bearing age mysteriously fall pregnant, including Melanie Roberts, a virgin girl and Callie Blum, a married woman who has not been sexually active for a year due to her husband Ben being away for work in Tokyo.
 None of them seek abortions after having dreams, and all the babies are born the same night in a barn – five boys and five girls, though Melanie's daughter is stillborn due to umbilical cord asphyxia.
 The surviving children are healthy but have pale skin, white-blonde hair, cobalt eyes, and fierce intellect.

 However, the children do not appear to possess a conscience or individual personalities.
 They display eerie psychic powers that can result in violent and deadly consequences whenever they experience pain or provocation.
 The children soon "pair off" like mates, except for David, whose intended mate was the stillborn girl.
 As a result, David is the outcast of the group.
 Although he retains some degree of psychic powers, he also has the ability to show human compassion.
 He talks to his mother, Jill McGowan, the school principal, and begins to understand his situation.
 The children's leader is Mara Chaffee, the daughter of the physician, Dr. Alan, and his wife, Barbara.
 As a baby, Mara used her powers to force Barbara to commit suicide by jumping off a cliff.